fsackur/Elf/README.md

 # Elf

-A sketch for an automation engine that will run a script form a script library on multiple target computers.
+A sketch for an automation engine that will run a script from a script library on multiple target computers.

-Interfaces with a configuration database that holds target computer IP addresses and credentials
+Interfaces with a configuration database that holds target computer IP addresses and credentials.

-Uses event-driven design for performance
+Uses event-driven design for performance.

 # Open-source?